simolus3/drift/docs/pages/docs/platforms.md

 ### macOS

 This one is easy!
-Just use the `VmDatabase` from `package:drift/native.dart`.
+Just use the `NativeDatabase` from `package:drift/native.dart`.
 No further setup is necessary.

 If you need a custom sqlite3 library, or want to make sure that your app will always use a